 Cayenne pepper could actually even save your life, as long as you know how to use it properly!

-This fiery kitchen spice is also known as chilli pepper or capsicum frutescens and it can be found in many stores and supermarkets.
+This fiery kitchen spice is also known as chilli pepper or capsicum frutescens, and it can be found in many stores and supermarkets.
 When powdered, it is reddish-orange in colour.

-Finding a good quality cayenne pepper is very important though; if you go for cheap, irradiated supermarket herbs and spices, you’ll not only be missing out on quality – they’ll be ineffective and toxic.
+Finding a good quality cayenne pepper is very important, though; if you go for cheap, irradiated supermarket herbs and spices, you’ll not only be missing out on quality – they’ll be ineffective and toxic.
 Choose an organic variety from a reputable health food supplier.

-Cayenne pepper is medicine
+Why Cayenne pepper is a medicine

-Cayenne pepper helps poor circulation
+Cayenne pepper helps with poor circulation.

-Cayenne pepper is a pain killer
+Cayenne pepper is a painkiller.

-Cayenne has pain killing properties too; this is why it is used in some topical medical painkilling products.
+Cayenne has painkilling properties, too; this is why it is used in some topical medical painkilling products.

-This fiery spice can lower blood pressure, and at the same time is capable of increasing the heart’s action.
+This fiery spice can lower blood pressure and, at the same time, is capable of increasing the heart’s action.

 It goes without saying that a heart attack or stroke sufferer should seek medical treatment even if revived by cayenne pepper; it is important to be checked over afterwards in case of serious defects.

-Keep cayenne pepper on you at all times
+Keep cayenne pepper on you at all times.

-You could also consider carrying it in capsule form, or making capsules of it yourself from the powder, but these may not be as effective in an emergency.
+You could also consider carrying it in capsule form or making capsules of it yourself from the powder, but these may not be as effective in an emergency.